 In the event that the requested operation could not be performed to the NVM media, the particular command is completed with a media error indicating the type of failure using the appropriate status code.

-During a read error within a command, (e.g. End-to-end Guard Check failure, Unrecovered Read Error, etc), the controller may choose to either stop the DMA transfer into the system memory or transfer the erroneous data to the system memory.
+If a read error occurs during the processing of a command, (e.g. End-to-end Guard Check Error, Unrecovered Read Error), the controller may either stop the DMA transfer into the system memory or transfer the erroneous data to the system memory.
 The host shall ignore the data in the system memory locations for commands that complete with such error conditions.